Code-Institute-Submissions/ellenstafford/testing.md

 PageSpeed Insights recommended changing the format of the images from PNG and JPEG to a next-gen format, like webP, which would reduce the screen loading by an estimate of 3.75s on mobile, and 0.67s on desktop.

-- I used multiple online converters to convert my images from PNG to webP, such as [ImageOnline.com](https://image.online-convert.com/convert-to-webp) [Convertio](https://convertio.co/png-webp/) and [Zamzar](https://www.zamzar.com/convert/png-to-webp/).
+- I used multiple online converters to convert my images from PNG to webP, such as [ImageOnline.com](https://image.online-convert.com/convert-to-webp), [Convertio](https://convertio.co/png-webp/) and [Zamzar](https://www.zamzar.com/convert/png-to-webp/).
-    - Online converters often have limits on how many files you can convert, so I used multiple converters so that I could convert all my images.
+    - Online converters often have limits on how many files you can convert, so I used multiple converters.

 Converting the images didn't have much impact on the Speed Score, however it did drastically reduce the stuttering when scrolling on mobile devices.

 ### Unfixable Performance Issues

 The remaining performance impact derives from the render-blocking resources primarily caused by Bootstrap and Font Awesome.
-The only 'fix' to this issue would be to locally load a limited CSS file for both Bootstrap and Font Awesome, which would include *only* the files that I need.
+The only 'fix' to this issue would be to locally load a limited CSS file for both Bootstrap and Font Awesome, which would *only* call the CSS that I need.

 I tested this on the local repository of the site by doing the following steps:

 1. I removed the link to Bootstrap's extenal stylesheet (CDN).
-2. I copied the *used* Bootstrap CSS code from the deployed website by using the [CSS Used](https://chrome.google.com/webstore/detail/css-used/cdopjfddjlonogibjahpnmjpoangjfff?hl=en) extension in [Chrome's DevTools]https://developers.google.com/web/tools/chrome-devtools()
+2. I copied the *used* Bootstrap CSS code from the deployed website by using the [CSS Used](https://chrome.google.com/webstore/detail/css-used/cdopjfddjlonogibjahpnmjpoangjfff?hl=en) extension in [Chrome's DevTools](https://developers.google.com/web/tools/chrome-devtools)
 3. I then minified the code using [CSS Minifier](https://cssminifier.com/)
 4. I copied the minified css code into my main CSS file (style.css) before any of my own code.
 5. I navigated to the [Bootstrap GitHub Repository](https://github.com/twbs/bootstrap)